rafadc/talk_indexes/slide-deck.md

 - Put first the column that will remove the most values
 - The range condition of the query should be the last one
+- Like indexes are range indexes
+- A %something query cannot use the index

 ---